t-shama/sample-eventhub-keda/README.md

  **6. Getting connection strings for Event Hub and Storage Accounts**

-  To get the connection string of your Event Hub, go to your Event Hub namespace in the Azure Portal, click on `Shared access policies` under Settings.
+  To [get the connection string of your Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string), go to your Event Hub namespace in the Azure Portal, click on `Shared access policies` under Settings.
 From there, click on `RootManageSharedAccessKey` and copy the value under `Connection string--primary key`.
-Before setting this value to the side, add `EntityPath=sample-eventhub` at the end, or `EntithPath=<your-event-hub-name>.

-  if you chose a different name for your Event Hub.
+Before setting this value to the side, add `EntityPath=sample-eventhub` at the end, or `EntityPath=<your-event-hub-name>` if you chose a different name for your Event Hub.
 Your Event Hub connection string should look like this now:
   ```
 Endpoint=sb://<your-eventhub-namespace>.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=secretKey123;EntityPath=sample-eventhub
   ```